sjc5/go-api-template/README.md

 ### Validation

-This template doesn't do any validation, but it does show how to set up a global validator instance (available at `global.Validate`).
-Additionally, there are a couple utilities in the utils package to help with validating user input (`UnmarshalAndValidateFromRequest` and `UnmarshalAndValidateFromString`).
+This template doesn't do any validation, but it does show how to set up a global validator instance (available at `platform.Validate`).
+Additionally, there are a couple nice utility methods for simultaneously marshaling and validating JSON that are nice to know about: `platform.Validate.UnmarshalFromRequest()` and `platform.Validate.UnmarshalFromString()`.
+This uses `go-playground/validator` under the hood, so use the tags and syntax from that library.

 ## License